ingararntzen/timingdocs/docs/source/interval.rst

 Or, by name:

     *high-open, low-closed, value, high-closed, low-open*

+Endpoints of singular intervals are orders as regular values.

 Based on this ordering we may define the comparison operators **lt(e1, e2)** and **gt(e1, e2)**, where **e1** and **e2** are either endpoints or regular